stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/13_i18n/index.md

 ### The _t() function

-The `_t()` function is the main gateway to localized text, and takes four parameters, all but the first being optional.
+The `_t()` function is the main gateway to localised text, and takes four parameters, all but the first being optional.
 It can be used to translate strings in both PHP files and template files.
 The usage for each case is described below.

  * **$entity:** Unique identifier, composed by a namespace and an entity name, with a dot separating them.
 Both are arbitrary names, although by convention we use the name of the containing class or template.
 Use this identifier to reference the same translation elsewhere in your code.